-Berlin is great place for kids.
-Children are welcome almost everywhere and there are facilities throughout the city that are setup to support and accommodate them.
+Berlin is a great place for kids.
+Expat children are welcome almost everywhere and there are facilities throughout the city that are set up to support and accommodate them.

 Taking kids out in the evening is common and supported.
-If you take your children along for dinner, many restaurants will have children’s menus and colouring gear, although not necessarily highchairs.
+If you take your children along for dinner, many restaurants will have children’s menus and coloring gear, although not necessarily highchairs.

 From an educational standpoint, the daycares and educational facilities are of a high standard.
-Children are encouraged to express themselves and much of the school curriculum reflects the Steiner Waldorf approach to education and child development (http://en.wikipedia.org/wiki/Waldorf_education).
+Expat children are encouraged to express themselves and much of the school curriculum reflects the Steiner Waldorf approach to education and child development (http://en.wikipedia.org/wiki/Waldorf_education).
 Children are encouraged to explore nature and their surroundings, expand their imagination and be active.
-The idea of marketing to children, as seen in America, Britain or Australia is unheard of in Germany.
+The idea of marketing to children, as seen in America, Britain, or Australia is unheard of in Germany.

 Berlin is a very safe environment for ex-pat children.
 Within the first few years of primary school, children walk themselves to and from school.
 Culturally, Germans encourage child interaction and even the older generations expect the young to participate in conversations, rather than the old idea of kids being seen and not heard.